-- Premiums: A \$3.50, B \$2.75, C \$2.00 - 9891 Notebook on babysitting and child care 1st year members - 9892 Notebook on babysitting and child care experiences.
-Also to include poster or display 2nd year members and above
+- 9891 Notebook on babysitting and child care - 9892 Notebook on babysitting and child care experiences.
+Also to include poster or display

-DEPARTMENT 73 - SECTION 73 - YOUTH DEMONSTRATIONS

-LEISURE AND CULTURAL EDUCATION
+DEPARTMENT 73 - SECTION 73 - YOUTH DEMONSTRATIONS LEISURE AND CULTURAL EDUCATION

 Leaning objectives: To encourage youth to develop and enhance their leisure and cultural education knowledge.
 Entry in this department is limited to youth under the age of 19 on January 1st, EXCEPT for Art and Craft classes.